xNodKane/tesla-tibber-charger/README.md

 # Tesla Tibber Charger

-This package will offer you an option to charger your car if enough solar power is available
+This package will offer you an option to charge your car if enough solar power is available

 ## Usage
 ``` csharp